byuflowlab/FLOWUnsteady/docs/src/reference/FLOWVLM.md

 A control point is associated to every horseshoe, which is located at the three-quarter chord position.
 At this point, the no-flow-through boundary condition is imposed, canceling the component of the freestream that is normal to the surface.

+!!!
+Unsteady wake

-!!! note In the unsteady solver of FLOWUnsteady, semi-infinite trailing vortices of the horseshoes are replaced by vortex particles that are shed off the trailing edge at every time step.
+    In the unsteady solver of FLOWUnsteady, semi-infinite trailing vortices of the horseshoes are replaced by vortex particles that are shed off the trailing edge at every time step.

 There are three ways of defining a VLM wing.
 The first one is to manually add chord stations along the wing and discretize the sections in between into horseshoes.
 This approach is tedious and is rarely used.